Last updated: January 2026

 Tips for getting accommodation through clearing

-While nobody’s first choice is to go through clearing, you can still make the most of the hand you are dealt.
+Let’s face it – nobody’s first choice is to go through clearing.
+But you can still make the most of the hand you are dealt.
 Here are some of our top tips for getting your accommodation through clearing:

 1. Be flexible

 Being flexible in this situation is a must.
-You should always be open to options beyond your chosen halls, like private and shared housing.
+Remember to be open to options beyond your chosen halls, like private and shared housing.

 1. Don’t delay

 Don’t delay matters further.
-Once you know you have secured your place at a university, contact their accommodation team quickly to get the ball rolling.
+Once you know you’ve bagged a place at uni, contact the accommodation team quickly to get the ball rolling.

 1. Do your research

-If you’re thinking about going for a private house, take a look at online university groups, forums, or portals to make housemate connections and find suitable listings.
-Conduct a viewing if you can, although this might not always be possible in the circumstances.
+If you’re thinking about going for a private house, check out online university groups, forums, or portals to make housemate connections and find listings.
+Grab a viewing if you can, although this might not always be possible in the circumstances.

 Dealing with household bills once you get accommodation through clearing

 Split The Bills is trusted by thousands of students across the country.
 We aim to make shared living as simple as possible for students.
-Our team will do the hard work of setting up utility accounts, calling suppliers and managing direct debits.
+Our team handles the annoying parts of shared living so you can just enjoy your freedom.
 All you have to do is pay one neat monthly bill!

-Learn more about how Split The Bills works or get a price today if you’ll be living in a student house in the next academic year.
+Learn more about how Split The Bills works or get a price for your house today.

 Read More »